Best Shark Species

 1. Great White Shark

-The great white shark (Carcharodon carcharias), also known as the white shark, white pointer, or simply great white, is a species of large mackerel shark found in the coastal surface waters of all the major oceans.
-It is notable for its size, with larger female individuals growing up to 6.1 m (20 ft... read more
+The great white shark (Carcharodon carcharias), also known as the white shark, white pointer, or simply great white, is a species of large mackerel shark found in the coastal waters of every major ocean.
+It is notable for its size, with the largest reliably measured individuals reaching about 6.1 m (20... read more

 They're the biggest predatory sharks ever.
 If you ever encounter another dangerous shark like a bull or a tiger, just hope there's a great white there to save you.